appijumbo/Git-Github-for-Newbies/README.md

 Note: The last line
 alias brackets="open -a /Applications/Brackets.app"
-was because I use the Brackets IDE [http://brackets.io ] development tool.
+for the [Brackets IDE](http://brackets.io) development tool.
 If you use say [Atom](https://atom.io)  then you will have to change this line.
 If you use [Sublime Text](https://www.sublimetext.com)  refer to [Ashley Nolan’s post](https://ashleynolan.co.uk/blog/launching-sublime-from-the-terminal) or [Udacity’s post](https://www.udacity.com/wiki/ud775/sublime) using ‘subl’
 Save your bash_profile file; which in Nano is ‘CTRL’ + ‘O’ then exit ‘CTRL’ + ‘X’